Arnab-K-S/Arnab-K-S/README.md

 ## PERSONAL PORTFOLIO

 ### [Personal Portfolio](https://arnab-k-s.github.io/Personal-Portfolio-Reactjs/)
-◦ Brought together all my projects, skills and other professional information to give a sneak peek into my knowledge and creativity.
+Brought together all my projects, skills and other professional information to give a sneak peek into my knowledge and creativity.
-∗ Feedback Form collects data in Firebase.
+∗ Feedback Form collects data in Firebase
 ∗ Smooth UI/UX
 ∗ More Projects listed
 ∗ Multiple Themes